huyhuynh12hhk/huyhuynh12hhk/README.md

   <img src="https://skillicons.dev/icons?i=ruby,rails" />
 </div>

-I dipped my toes into **Ruby** through **Rails**, and it felt surprisingly familiar thanks to my previous work in other stacks.
+I getting start with **Ruby** through **Rails**, and it felt surprisingly familiar thanks to my previous work in other stacks.
 I can scaffold a basic Rails application by configure client credentials, wire up the database, write test and setup for deployment

 <h4>Additional Expertise</h4>